Author: admin

 For the past twenty-five years, I have taken a single photograph each day, marking its surface with a personal or world-political event that occurred on that very day.

 The archipelago of Pori, I am in love.
-Today there is an environmental conference in Bonn: The Kyoto Protocol is ready to be ratified.
+Today there is an environmental

-Finlandia hall, three hours after the collapse of the World Trade Center.
+Finlandia Hall, three hours after the collapse of the World Trade Center.

 Malmi.
 I am in the park with Anu and Leinu.
 It is the Arab Spring.